 The B-system allows the sliding up a semitone (a technique used frequently in rock and blues) in much the same way you do it on the piano (and moreover, you are not limited to slide from only the buttons that correspond to the piano's black keys).

-Long jumps in your left hand can often be avoided (unless you want to mimic a stradella by playing a stride accompaniment).
-Furthermore, chromatic passages, on a chromatic free-bass, are also very easy.
+Long jumps in your left hand can often be avoided (unless you want to mimic a Stradella by playing a stride accompaniment).
+Furthermore, chromatic passages, at least on a chromatic free-bass, are also very convenient.

-There are several different free-bass systems in use (only the most common are mentioned here).
+There are several different free-bass systems in use.
 You have chromatic layouts that are similar to the right-hand side of a chromatic button accordion.
-These layouts have more or less become the norm, and are relatively easy to learn and to play.
+These layouts have more or less become the norm, especially in the classical world, and are relatively easy to learn and to play.
 Let's call these FB-C, FB-S, FB-N and FB-R, respectively (where FB stands for Free Bass).
-Then we also have the Quint Free Bass, which we could call FB-Q. It is laid out in fifths rather than having chromatically arranged notes.
+Then we also have the Quint Free Bass, which we could call FB-Q. It is laid out in fifths rather than having chromatically arranged tones.